-A fun and free thing to do before you start the Denver to Yellowstone National Park road trip is to go and check out Denver Capitol Building, which is modeled after the US Capitol Building in Washington.
-The building and surroundings are pretty and if you climb up to the 13th step of the stairs on its east side you’re exactly one mile above sea level.
-Previously both the 15th and 18th steps have been regarded as the exact one mile level.
-But since 2003 the 13th step is identified as the benchmark step.
+A fun and free thing to do before you start the Denver to Yellowstone National Park road trip is to check out Denver Capitol Building, modeled after the US Capitol Building in Washington D.C.

 - Driving time: 4.5 h

-Even though Casper itself isn’t the prettiest town on the Denver to Yellowstone road trip itinerary it features breathtaking scenery with wilderness just around the corner.
-If you run into a traffic jam in the Casper area it’s most likely because of wildlife crossing the road.
-This peaceful western setting is far away from the hectic city lifestyle.
+If you run into a traffic jam in the Casper area, it’s most likely because of wildlife crossing the road.
+This peaceful western setting feels a world away from the often hectic American lifestyle.

-Just like you’re going into the Wild West through Casper on the Denver to Yellowstone National Park road trip, westward expansion once passed through right here.
-Permanent exhibits at the National Historic Trails Interpretive Center are the Oregon Trail, Mormon Pioneer Trail, California Trail and Pony Express Trail.
+In fact, just like you’re going into the Wild West through Casper on your way from Denver to Yellowstone, the historic American westward expansion once passed through right here.
+The center’s permanent exhibits — the Oregon Trail, Mormon Pioneer Trail, California Trail and Pony Express Trail — teach all about it.

 - Driving time: 3.5 h

-And Cody is definitely the best chance to attend a rodeo on the Denver to Yellowstone National Park road trip.
-Cody is known as the rodeo capital of the world with nightly rodeos during summer.
-The rodeo venue sits with a beautiful mountain backdrop so make sure that you get there in time to enjoy the Wild West atmosphere.
+Called the rodeo capital of the world, Cody presents nightly summer rodeo.
+The rodeo venue sits with a beautiful mountain backdrop, so get there well in time to fully soak up the Wild West atmosphere.

 - Driving time: 2 h

 Yellowstone National Park became the first national park in the US the 1st of March in 1872.
-And visitors come from near and far to take in the dense forests, vast valleys, gurgling rivers, towering mountains, captivating thermal activites and exciting wildlife.
+Visitors come from near and far for its dense forests, vast valleys, gurgling rivers, captivating thermal activities and exciting wildlife.

-The wildlife is another highlight as you visit on the Colorado to Yellowstone National Park road trip.
-Bison jams happen all the time in Yellowstone so make sure that you add extra driving time for that.
-In Lamar Valley the bison love to roam freely and they don’t mind crossing the road at all.
+Bison jams happen all the time in Yellowstone, so make sure to add extra driving time for that.
+In Lamar Valley, the bison love to roam freely, and they don’t mind crossing the road at all.

 - Driving time: 2.5 h